Noon Shift At MMP Corral

 But the October apparition was different.
 There were at least 70,000 present, drenched from rain that morning in 1917.
 And unexpectedly, noon came and went, and nothing happened.
 One can imagine how this must have tested the pilgrims’ patience.
 Yet, Lucia remained steadfast, insisting the Lady would keep Her promise.
 It was worth the wait, for about 1:15 p.m. the Virgin did come, and soon followed the Miracle of the Sun.

-The point of interest here is that 1:15 p.m. was noon in astronomical terms verses 1:15 in civilian time.
-This “noon shift” was apparently unique to the October apparition as the other apparitions were all evidently “on time.”
+The point of interest is that 1:15 p.m. was noon in astronomical terms verses 1:15 in civilian time.
+This “noon shift” was unique to the October apparition as the Lady from Heaven otherwise came at the expected time.
+It should be noted the children were very punctual in this matter.
+For example, the alluring Saint Anthony’s festivities of June 13th was held in disdain in comparison to the expected joy of seeing the Virgin again.

 So did the Blessed Mother pull a fast one?
 Well, actually, the Virgin just requested the children to come at noon.
 She didn’t state Her arrival time.
 Also, the delay may in part have been to accommodate the late pilgrims, but Providence could have handled that by other means.
 The explanation given here is this was a little twist from Heaven, part of their mysterious drama.